-Figure 1 - Stellar Resources Heemskirk Tin Project Location
+Figure 5 - Stellar Resources Heemskirk Tin Project Location

-3 SRZ ASX Announcement 4 September 2023 - Heemskirk Tin Project MRE Update

-The Company confirms that it is not aware of any new information or data that materially affects the information included within this announcement and that all material assumptions and technical parameters underpinning the estimate in this release continue to apply and have not materially changed.
+1 SRZ ASX Announcement 4 September 2023 - Heemskirk Tin Project MRE Update.
+The Company confirms that it is not aware of any new information or data that materially affects the information included within the original announcement and that all material assumptions and technical parameters underpinning the MRE quoted in the release continue to apply and have not materially changed.